 Dual Diagnosis Program

-Dual diagnosis means someone has both a mental illness and a substance use problem.
-Many people with alcohol and drug problems have a range of mental health problems at higher rates than the general community.
-In many cases, it is hard to tell which problem came first; perhaps the mental illness prompted the person to abuse drugs, or else their drug problem pre-dated their mental illness.
-The substance use could also worsen the symptoms of the person’s mental illness – for example, smoking marijuana can trigger a psychotic episode in some people.
+Dual diagnosis is a term that describe someone who lives with both mental health issues and substance abuse issues.
+Dual diagnosis is when these two issues coexist for an individual.
+In many cases, it is hard to tell which problem came first; perhaps the mental illness prompted the person to self-medicate with substances, or sometimes an individuals substance abuse issues can influence their mental health.
+An individuals substance use can also heighten their symptoms of mental health issues, for example, smoking marijuana can trigger a psychotic episode in some individuals.

-A recognised problem is that many services for substance abuse and mental illness don’t overlap, which means that the person with dual diagnosis is managed through separate systems.
+A recognised problem is that many services for substance abuse and mental illness don’t coexist, meaning that the individual suffering with dual diagnosis is managed through separate systems.
 This can make diagnosis and treatment more difficult.
 The Hader Clinic Program provides both mental health and drug addiction programs to overcome this difficulty.

 The Hader Clinic provides specialist treatment program for clients suffering from both drug addiction and mental illness.
-All clients are provided private room accommodation and expert highly qualified staff to facilitate the specialist care to ensure maximum opportunity of recovery for those suffering dual diagnosis.
-Hader Program staff are trained in both Mental Health and Drug Addiction Treatment.
+All clients are provided private room accommodation and highly qualified staff to facilitate the specialist care to ensure maximum opportunity of recovery for those suffering dual diagnosis.
+Hader Clinic Program staff are trained in both Mental Health and Substance Abuse Treatment.